What is Hax’s Delta Model?

 3. System Lock-In

 The strategic option present on the top of the Triangle, called System Lock-In, emphasizes system economics as being the driving force for a business.
 The complements of the business play a vital role and are considered to be the basis for the system lock-in strategic option.
-The strategy claims gaining of the complements’ share as the ultimate objective, eventually resulting in a win-win situation of market dominance – which not only ensures a customer base lock-in but also a competitor lock-out.
+The strategy claims to gain of the complements’ share as the ultimate objective, eventually resulting in a win-win situation of market dominance – which not only ensures a customer base lock-in but also a competitor lock-out.

 Hax and Wilde cite the example of Bill Gates, claiming that he’s the richest man in the world not only because he developed Microsoft, but also because of his complements (as an army of people who are working for him but are not on his payroll) – creating an entire network that caters to his business needs, locking in a wide customer base, locking out competitors, and achieving total market dominance.